Inquisitive-Learners/lessons-content/science-and-technology/year-4/the-force-of-moving-water/the-force-of-moving-water.md

 Differentiation: Blue Square - The blue square represents deeper learning activities.
 They take thinking to the next level and require more time, effort and sometimes research.
 Duration: 20 minutes

+ACTIVITY 8:
+Description: Students learn how motorboats and jet skis affect erosion, consider different perspectives, and suggest solutions that lessen the impact on shorelines.
+[Statement Box] Motorboats and jet skis cause waves that erode the shoreline.
+The bigger the waves, the greater the force and the more erosion that takes place.
+[Plain Text] Some people think a solution is to reduce the speed limit when motorboats and jet skis are close to the shoreline as this would reduce the force of the waves.
+Consider this solution from three different perspectives.

+Differentiation: Black Diamond - The black diamond represents challenging activities.
+They require extended critical and creative thinking.
+Duration: 15 minutes

 ## Lesson URL